B. Johnson, Second Chance Staffing

 In order to meet the unique needs of those individuals we serve, the DAP4Youth facilitators and team involves diverse staff and volunteers with various backgrounds, skills, and connections in the community.
-Working alongside program managers, clinical supervisors and administrative staff are additional roles that allow the DAP model to be realized for each youth and their family.
+DCTS works alongside program managers, clinical supervisors and administrative roles to allow the DAP and R.I.S.E. model to be embraced by each youth and their family.

 Dcts4U At-risk Program4Youth (DAP4Youth) is a comprehensive and proven treatment modality for youth (age 10-16 yrs old) needing intensive supports in their home community.
 Utilizing a carefully-designed and highly-customized planning process, the DAP program was designed to help keep youth from transitioning to a higher, more intensive level of care (i.e., Residential Treatment, stay-in-school or to successfully transition a child from a high-level of care back home.